LeChatP/RootAsRole/README.md

 Why our module is better than sudo, su and setuid-root programs
 ===========
+Linux is not yet a full privileged system.
+It has a special treatment for the root user.
+Whenever a process has in its effective uid the value 0, it will be given the the whole list of root privileges.
+Sudo, su and setuid-root bit give the possibility to programs to have an effective uid equal to 0.
+Thus, these programs are run with the full list of root privilege, although that these programs need only one part of these privileges.
+Thus, the traditional approach of Linux administration breaks the principle of the least privilege that ensures that a process must have the least privileges necessary to perform its job.
-Sudo, su and setuid-root bit allows programs to run with the full list of root privileges.
-Here we give an example for removing the bit s from passwd program.
+Here we give an example for removing the bit s from ping program.

 Why our module is better than setcap and pam_cap.so